 The Fragile Peace

-As the ashes of the new war settled, the three nations found themselves in a tenuous state of peace.
+As the ashes of the Establishing War settled, the three nations found themselves in a tenuous state of peace.
 Aurion was more horrified by its neighbours than ever, but the fear of their new power had done its work; for now, there would be no more invasions.
 They would have to be content to heal their wounds, preach their faith, and bide their time.

 Alm, too, would be forever changed.
 Where undead had once required a summoner to create and sustain them, the Rift would now cause them to rise unbeckoned.
 This new danger has shaped the lives of all Almish people, but none so much as the Tenebrians themselves, who live where the rift is strongest.